H4ppy-04/urban-cli/docs/source/blog.rst

 are font libraries being used in tandem with one another, performance may not be as expected if using an in-compatible font.
 My suggestion, as for most fonts, is to use a Nerd Font.
 Nerd fonts support all current features from symbols to italics and are commonly used and recommended by developers and typography enthusiasts alike.

 ..
-Note:: This has been fixed as of v1.0.0
+Note:: This will be worked on.

 LXML
 ----